BNFC/bnfc/docs/user_guide.rst

 ===============

-The BNF Converter's Python Backend generates a Python frontend, that uses `PLY <https://www.dabeaz.com/ply/ply.html>`_ (Python Lex Yacc), to parse input into an abstract syntax tree.
+The BNF Converter's Python Backend generates a Python frontend, that uses Lark, to parse input into an AST (abstract syntax tree).

-Python 3.10 or higher is needed.
+Lark and Python 3.10 or higher is needed.

 Example usage: ::